nikodemus/foolang/design/Extension_Methods.md

           body
     end

-Extension methods are explicitly prefixed with the name of the current module can be added to any existing class.
+Extension methods that are explicitly prefixed with the name of the current module can be added to any existing class.

 By declaring extension selectors using `extension` section the prefixes can be elided, and these selectors become aliases for the